 Q4 is generally the time of year when businesses brainstorm, review statistics, plan, and set goals for the next year.
-Even though 2020 has been a high-speed curveball, you don’t want to skip this important part of business growth.
+Each year seems to be a high-speed curveball, but you don’t want to skip this important part of business growth.

 As you set your goals for next year, do you already ask the question, “How can our website support these goals?”
 If not, it’s a critical question to ask… otherwise you’re investing a lot of money into a pretty online boat anchor.
 This week we’ll cover some areas you should consider as you’re setting the goals you want your website to support next year.